-This article descibes how to install the Microsoft Hyper-V in a workgroup enviroment.
+This article describes how to install the Microsoft Hyper-V in a workgroup environment.

 Hyper-V is provided as a free product and does not require a license number or CAL.